KARAN-KATAKDHOND/Organic_v-s_Recyclable_Classifier/README.md

-# ♻️ EcoClassifier: Organic vs Recyclable
+# ♻️ Eco-Sort : Organic vs Recyclable Classifier

 This project is a deep learning-based image classifier that can detect whether a piece of trash is **Organic** (e.g., food waste) or **Recyclable** (e.g., plastic bottles).
 It uses a Convolutional Neural Network (CNN) trained using TensorFlow/Keras.